GovTechSG/techpass-user-docs/docs/access-sgts-services-using-techpass.md

 TechPass users can use their TechPass to securely and seamlessly access SGTS services such as SEED, GCC2.0, Cloud File Transfer (CFT), Container Stack (C Stack), SHIP-HATS and Developer portal using their GMD and GSIB devices.

-This article guides you on how to use TechPass to access SGTS resources.
+This article guides you on how to use TechPass to access SGTS resources (For this instance, through Developer portal).

 - [Log in with TechPass as vendor](#to-log-in-with-techpass-as-vendor)
 - [Log in with TechPass as public officer](#to-log-in-with-techpass-as-public-officer)